 Alija Avdukic holds a PhD in Islamic Economics and Finance (2016) from Durham University.
 He also completed his MA in Islamic Banking, Finance and Management (2010) from Gloucestershire University.
 He became an associate fellow of the Higher Education Academy in (2015).
 Before that, he also completed his BA (2003) and PGDip (2007) from Al-Azhar University, Cairo.

 Emir joined Markfield Institute of Higher Education in February 2016.
 He studied BA in Islamic Studies from the European Institute of Human Sciences, followed by Masters in Islamic Banking Finance and Management from The University of Gloucestershire.
-He is currently completing his PhD in Islamic Finance at the University of Bolton.
+He completed his PhD in Islamic Finance from the University of Bolton.
 Emir’s intellectual interests centre on the intangible asset of the Islamic financial institutions and exploring the ways in which it can be effectively managed and measured.

 Shaikh obtained his BA (Honours) in Islamic Studies, LLB, Diploma in Advanced Labour Law and Diploma in Advanced Banking Law from the University of Johannesburg (ex Rand Afrikaans University).
 He also has an MA in Islamic Management, Finance and Banking from Loughborough University and a Post Graduate Certificate in Higher Education from IFS University College.
 He graduated as an Alim Fadil through the Darse Nizami system from Madrassah Arabia Islamia (South Africa).